GeoMOER/geoAI/docs/units/_unit01/unit01-04_setup_working_environment.md

                   "src/geoAI_setup.R"))
 ```

-The script thus available provides as intended:
+The script thus provides as intended:

 - create/initialize the mandatory basic folder structure
 - a list variable containing all paths as shortcuts